 Sometimes an exclusion diet needs to be done for a while to establish if the allergy is food-related and what food may be causing the reaction.
 Once this has been discovered, choosing food that only contains ingredients that do not set the condition off may be required.

 Sadly, because of the unfair stigma attached to Pit Bull-type dogs, many of these dogs, and mixes of them, can languish in shelters for longer than some other breeds.
 This means there is a good chance you could find a Boxer Pitbull mix deserving of a loving home at your local rescue.
 A Boxer Pitbull mix puppy will cost you anywhere from $500 to $1,000.

 If you do want a puppy and find a breeder that has a litter of this mix, you must do your research.
 A responsible breeder will have done appropriate health checks on the parents, will allow you to visit mum and her litter together in a loving home environment, will be doing appropriate early socialization and handling, and will not separate mum and puppies until they are fully weaned and at least eight weeks old.

 A Boxer Pit Bull Mix could make a wonderful family pet.
 Both breeds are usually extraordinarily affectionate and loving with people.
 They are likely to be a high energy dog that requires a lot of exercise and enrichment, so they would benefit from an active home that has company around for them most of the day.

 If they inherit more of the APBT traits, they might not necessarily enjoy the company of other dogs, so they may suit being the only dog in the household or need careful introductions when meeting other dogs.

-They are also likely to be a powerful dog, and making sure you spend time on training to stop any unruly or unmanageable behavior will also be important.
+They are also likely to be powerful dogs, so making sure you spend time on training to stop any unruly or unmanageable behavior will also be important.

-Don’t forget to check out your local rescue centre as this is just the sort of mix that could be waiting for a loving home.
+Don’t forget to check out your local rescue center as this is just the sort of mix that could be waiting for a loving home.